ssvlabs/ssv-network/docs/local-dev.md

 The inital deployment process involves the deployment of all main modules (SSVClusters, SSVOperators, SSVDAO and SSVViews), SSVNetwork and SSVNetworkViews contracts.

-Note: The SSV token address used when deploying to live networks (goerli, mainnet) is set in the hardhat config file.
+Note: The SSV token address used when deploying to live networks (holesky, mainnet) is set in the hardhat config file.
 To deploy the contracts to a custom network defined in the hardhat config file, leave `SSVTOKEN_ADDRESS` empty in the `.env` file.
 You can set a specific SSV token address for custom networks too, if needed.

 To run the deployment, execute: